Good American Speech: Popularity in American entertainment

 (and their slight variations on it) in their courses.
 While Tilly did not specifically work with actors himself, several prominent students of his ended up doing so, establishing this type of pronunciation among classical actors in the U.S. for roughly three decades.
 Among Tilly's several disciples who popularized Mid-Atlantic accents in the American theatre were, most prominently, Windsor Daggett, Margaret Prendergast McLean, and Edith Warman Skinner.

 Windsor Daggett was a Northeastern American speech teacher and theatre critic who campaigned for this accent in the American entertainment world in his weekly Billboard column from 1921 to 1926.
 During that decade, he also dominated the New York City market for theatrical speech improvement.
 Daggett viewed the accent, which he simply called Standard English, as neither regionally American nor an "affected ultra-British class dialect" but rather a cultured, intelligible, transnational accent of English that avoided all features that could identify its speaker's upbringing.
 Margaret Prendergast McLean from Colorado became one of the most influential speech teachers for East Coast actors by the late 1920s, distinguished for her work at Boston's Leland Powers School and New York's American Laboratory Theatre.
 She published her text on the accent, Good American Speech, in 1928 and later taught in Los Angeles, California.
 Canadian-born Edith Skinner, brought to the Laboratory Theatre by McLean, rose to prominence by the 1930s, best known for her own instructional text Speak with Distinction, published in 1942.
 These Tilly-trained speech instructors referred to this accent as Good (American) Speech, which Skinner also called Eastern (American) Standard and which she described as the appropriate American pronunciation for "classics and elevated texts".
 She vigorously drilled her students in learning the accent at the Carnegie Institute of Technology (now, Carnegie Mellon) and, later, the Juilliard School.
+By the 1930s, largely due to Tilly's influence, nearly all texts on the topic of American speech and oratory contained phonetic notation.

+Decline

 From the 1920s to 1950s, the Mid-Atlantic accent was a popular affectation onstage, in many New York City schools, and in forms of high culture in North America.
 American cinema began in the early 1900s in New York City and Philadelphia before becoming largely transplanted to Los Angeles beginning in the mid-1910s, with talkies beginning in the late 1920s.
 Hollywood studios encouraged actors to learn this accent into the 1940s.
 Hollywood over time became less of a New York City-influenced enclave as it grew and attracted actors from everywhere, plus the film industry moved away from studio control over its artists, causing Mid-Atlantic speech to fall out of fashion by the mid-20th century.
 Since then, the majority class of rhotic accents, General American English, has dominated the American entertainment industry.